oarina/small-bag-travel/README.md

 * Tested in DevTools and on Iphone DE, Samsung Tablet, Apple Ipod, OnePlus phone and Macbook Pro.
 * Site was shared with friends and family for further testing and feedback.
 * Each link, button and feature were checked in the above devices and environments horizontally and vertically.
+* Tried filling out the form in many different ways, checking if no @ will work, checking if I can submit empty input
+* Checking if submission works and clicking on Brian's picture to confirm that the hyperlink works in it.

+## Deployment

+To see this project live, I've used GitHub Pages.
+Here's how I did it:

+- First, I went to my project's GitHub repository at [Small Bag Travel Github Page](https://github.com/oarina/small-bag-travel).
+- In the repository, I clicked on the 'Settings' tab.
+- I scrolled down to the 'GitHub Pages' section and used the 'Source' drop-down menu to select the 'Main' branch.
+- After clicking 'Save', GitHub published my site and gave me a URL.
+- You can visit the live site at [Small Bag Travels](https://oarina.github.io/small-bag-travel/).
+It's always exciting to see your work on the web!

+If you're curious about making your own version or adding improvements, here's a simple way to start:

+- Click on the 'Fork' button on the top right of the repository page to make your own copy.
+- If you want to play around with the code on your computer, use the 'Clone or download' button to get a copy.
+You'll need a bit of Git knowledge for this part.
+- Feel free to try out new things in the code.
+It's a great way to learn!

 ## Bugs
 * Mobile IOS devices do not load Anton font correctly.